The U.S. ranks as hardest hit by Coronavirus, and also one of the un-healthiest countries in the world. Coincidence?

 The real reason is “all of the above”.
 But all signs point to one culprit that we all have the power to change: the preventable lifestyle diseases many Americans have trouble coping with.
 With the top 5 causes of death being up to 40% preventable according to the CDC, the smoking gun will stay pointed at our health until we do something about it.

 The Covid-19 pandemic has forced the issue front and center.

-- Overweight and obesity all put people at higher risk for severe Covid-19.
 These diseases are mainly driven by the decisions we make everyday.

 The issues we’ve been able to avoid by relying on medications and an already overburdened healthcare system are putting us at higher risk of death during this pandemic.
 Let’s start doing something about it.

 Compared to other industrialized countries, the United States health is in the gutters.
 The numbers speak for themselves: 33% of Americans were obese in 2014, ranking number 1 in the world according to research in The Lancet.
 According to the CDC, in the U.S. that number has increased to about 41% in just 6 years.

 Just looking at the impact of chronic diseases isn’t enough though.
 For example, what explains the fact that hypertension ー one of the most significant risk factors for severe Covid-19 outcomes ー is more common in Japan than in the U.S., yet Japan is experiencing an extraordinarily lower burden due to Covid-19?

 Public health policies definitely contribute - just look at the International Monetary Fund’s Covid Response Tracker - Japan has taken a science based response and reaped the reward.

 Cultural differences between Americans and the global leader across the Pacific play a huge role as well.
 Generally, Japanese people have a diet that’s dominated by vegetables, especially veggies that promote healthy nitric oxide levels.
 See here for our article on synergistic vegetable combinations that optimize your nitric oxide.